LEEClab/ms_mammals_sp_spatial_analysis/README.md

 # Mammals in São Paulo State: diversity, distribution, ecology, and conservation

 This repository shares the code and data from the paper Galetti et al. (2022), that gathers data from mammals from the state of São Paulo.
-The paper was publisherd on *Biota Neotropica* (see complete reference below).
+The paper is in press on *Biota Neotropica* (see complete reference below).

 The repository presents four folders: `code`, `data`, `maps`, and `paper_figures`.